hkaest/dbus-opendtu-DC-load/README.md

 This project integrates (supported) Hoymiles Inverter into Victron Energy's (Venus OS) ecosystem.

-**The basic idea was to realize them as dcload, since the HMs are DC loads from the Venus view.
-One issue was the fact, that activating the option "Has DC System" had no effect on the charge current limit (CCL aka /Link/ChargeCurrent @ mppt).
-The limit stick to the CCL of the battery.
-A DC load had no effect.
-Therefore the DBUD namespace has been changed to dcsystem.** :grinning:
+**Activating the option "Has DC System", dcload has no effect on the charge current limit (CCL aka /Link/ChargeCurrent @ mppt).
+The limit stick to the CCL of the battery even if the load is consuming power.
+Therefore the DBUS namespace dcsystem has been added to sum up the power of the HMs.
+In addition the CCL can be forced to be higher by adding a non present cosuming power to the dcsystem**

 The small foot note [here](https://www.victronenergy.com/media/pg/Cerbo_GX/en/dvcc---distributed-voltage-and-current-control.html) was the key and the fact, that only dcsystem is used in [dbus_systemcalc.py](https://github.com/victronenergy/dbus-systemcalc-py/blob/master/dbus_systemcalc.py#L189) and [dvcc.py](https://github.com/victronenergy/dbus-systemcalc-py/blob/aa24168627f5f9c04ef5b2d7a1d716a0ecac502c/delegates/dvcc.py#L1051) to provide the path com.victronenergy.system/Dc/System/Power:
 > If you have one or more shunts configured for "DC system" (when more than one, they are added together), then the DVCC charge current limit compensates for both loads and chargers.
 It will add extra charge current if there is a load, and subtract it if there is another charger in the DC system.
 DC "loads" and "sources" are not compensated for in either direction.